naveedn/naveed-website/content/posts/2020-05-28-its-time-to-bring-back-xtreme-programming-for-distributed-teams.md

 Ok, most of these criticisms came from Matt Stephens and Doug Rosenberg, who co-authored a book called "[Extreme Programming Refactored: The Case against XP](https://archive.org/details/extremeprogrammi00matt)".
 And pretty much on all counts here, they're totally f*cking wrong.

-I don't want to bash these guys too hard -- i mean, they wrote this in 2004, and I have the benefit of hindsight that they did not have.
-But, in the 16 years since their book was released, the software engineering community has collectively agreed that a Continuous Design Approach (aka Continuous Innovation) is an ideology not only works, but heavily influenced the success of B2C startups in the generation after the dot-com bust.
+I don't want to bash these guys too hard -- i mean, they wrote this in 2004, and I have the benefit of hindsight that they certainly did not have.
+But, in the 16 years since their book was released, the software engineering community has collectively agreed that a Continuous Design Approach (aka Continuous Innovation) is an ideology that not only works, but in fact heavily influenced the success of B2C startups in the generation after the dot-com bust.

 Eric Reis wrote the seminal book [the Lean Startup](https://www.amazon.com/Lean-Startup-Entrepreneurs-Continuous-Innovation/dp/B07W14CDB3), extolling the virtues continuous innovation while making the argument that it saves money in the long-run because you don't end up "building the wrong thing".